-On 23 December 2019, the Consolidated Entity has signed a binding heads of agreement (HOA) with Sonangol E.P.
+On 23 December 2019, the Consolidated Entity signed a binding heads of agreement (HOA) with Sonangol E.P.
 (Sonangol) for it to acquire a 70% Participating Interest in the Block 9 PSC in Cuba.
 As part of the HOA, on 25 May 2020, the Consolidated Entity entered into a Farm-in Agreement (FIA) with Sonangol.
 The FIA details the commercial arrangement and responsibilities for the drilling of two exploration wells in Block 9.
+On 17 August 2020, the Company announced that formal Cuban regulatory approvals had been received for Sonangol to acquire a 70% interest in Block 9 PSC.